Wentworth Gaol: History

 In 1935 the hospital block was remodelled and converted into additional class rooms for Wentworth Central School.
 Over a hundred pupils used the gaol, which also became of interest to visitors / tourists in the 1950s.
 In 1963 the students left the gaol when new school classrooms were constructed.

 Wentworth Gaol was temporarily re-used in 1962 when riots in Mildura prompted the need to utilise the cells at Wentworth.

 In the mid-1970s some restoration works were undertaken by E. A. Farmer, Government Architect.
-In 1981 Mr. Peter Kiely took over the lease and ran the gaol as a tourist attraction, retaining the cottage as a residence, and from 2000, Mr. Paul Swarbrick has been the leasee.
+In 1981 Mr. Peter Kiely took over the lease and ran the gaol as a tourist attraction, retaining the cottage as a residence, and from 2000, Mr. Paul Swarbrick has been the lessee.
 The cottage is currently used as an entry and shop for selling old wares.

 Description

-Wentworth Gaol is a single storey brick gaol with bluestone trim, designed by Colonial Architect, James Barnet, and built between 1879 and 1881.
+Wentworth Gaol is a single-storey brick gaol with bluestone trim, designed by Colonial Architect, James Barnet, and built between 1879 and 1881.
 The gaol is located on the north western margin of the Wentworth township, and is surrounded by flat vacant lands to the north and west.
 The Wentworth flood levee passes through the western margin on the curtilage, 20 to 30 m outside the gaol's western wall.

 The form of the buildings is generally a series of pavilions having hipped slate roofs enclosed within a high brick wall.
 The gaol is an example of James Barnet's Hay-type gaol.
 The classification is defined by J.S.
 Kerr (1988) which differentiates Barnet's Hay-type gaol from the more common Braidwood-type gaol design of the previous colonial architect.
 The main difference between the two designs is that the Hay-type gaol is single-storey and the cells larger than the two-storey Braidwood-type gaol.

 The gaol consists of a 4m high brick walled compound, accessed through an elaborate entrance with rendered quoins, rendered voussoirs in the semi-circular arch, and a prominent keystone.
 Two guards' offices are located just inside the doors, and an attached gaoler's residence is to the south of the entrance.
 On each diagonal corner of the compound walls there is a watch tower with a short catwalk.
 Within the compound there are two buildings.
-The rectangular Cell Block of 10 male and 2 female cells, and the L shaped Hospital Wing.
+The rectangular Cell Block of 10 male and 2 female cells, and the L-shaped Hospital Wing.
 Construction is solid brick, produced locally, on Malmsbury bluestone (basalt) footings for the cell block, and brick footings elsewhere.
 Basalt is used for door thresholds, window sills and lintols.
 All the roofs are clad with Welsh slate.
 All joinery timber and floor and ceiling lining boards are painted Murray pine.
 There is a well in the courtyard which originally took the rainwater from the roofs.
 There are six fireplaces with black marble overmantels and surrounds.